-We, Sara Cleto and Brittany Warman, created The Carterhaugh School of Folklore and the Fantastic in 2016 as an online center for classes on folk narrative and fantastic literature.
-We both hold Masters degrees in Folklore from George Mason University and are currently completing PhDs in English and Folklore at the Ohio State University.
+The Carterhaugh School of Folklore and the Fantastic is an online center for classes on fairy tales, folklore, and fantastic literature created in 2016.
+Its creators, Dr. Sara Cleto and Dr. Brittany Warman, both earned PhDs in English and Folklore from The Ohio State University.

 Folklore is an enormous category that unfortunately breeds a great deal of misinformation.
 In a Carterhaugh class, we will be your guides – we know exactly how to navigate this material and can teach you to do the same!
 We guarantee that the passion we feel for this subject will be contagious – through video lectures, PowerPoint presentations, beautifully designed PDF lesson summaries, interactive assignments, and much more, a Carterhaugh student will fully engage with the fascinating topics that each class offers.
 These are the courses for people who dreamed of elven battles while studying economics, those who have always sworn they could see ghosts, those who longed for a school of magic to send them an unexpected acceptance letter.